leockl/helstrom-quantum-centroid-classifier/docs/user_guide.rst

 9. For X' with binary class 0, the algorithm first determines and then calculates the number of rows or samples in X' belonging to this class.
 The algorithm then splits this dataset belonging to this class into subsets or batches according to the number of splits specified by the user.

 10. For each subset or batch, the algorithm then calculates the terms in the Quantum Centroids and quantum Helstrom observable by combining these steps: first creating a counter to identify each subset or batch and then calculating the number of rows or samples in this subset or batch.
-The algorithm then determines the number of rows, which is equivalent to the number of columns of the density_sum, centroid and q_hels_obs_terms arrays (since they are symmetric matrices) and initializes these arrays.
+The algorithm then determines the number of rows, which is equivalent to the number of columns of the density_sum, centroids and hels_obs_terms arrays (since they are symmetric matrices) and initializes these arrays.
 Next, the algorithm calculates the quantum densities for each row (sample/observation), then calculate the *n_copies* or the n-fold Kronecker product (chosen by the user) for each quantum density and then summing the n-fold quantum densities and deviding by the number of rows (samples/observations) to get the quantum centroid for each subset or batch, for X' with binary class 0.
 The algorithm also calculates the terms in the quantum Helstrom observable according to the *class_wgt* option chosen by the user, for each subset or batch, for X' with binary class 0.
 Parallelization is performed over each of these subsets or batches, and the quantum centroid and quantum Helstrom observable terms for binary class 0 are obtained by summing the quantum centroid and quantum Helstrom observable terms for all the subsets or batches for binary class 0.

 11. Steps 9 and 10 are repeated for X' in the group with binary class 1, using parallelization.